zkxs/NeosDesktopToolShortcutRemapper/README.md

 # DesktopToolShortcutRemapper

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that remaps numeric keys to spawn custom tools using the mod configuration.
+You do not need to restart Neos to update the configuration.

 ![configuration screenshot](docs/img/config.png)